 - Cafe seating — Older kids can browse manga while parents have coffee.

-- Pair with Takeo Onsen — The historic public onsen (with kashikiri-buro available) is 5 minutes’ walk from the library.
-Easy half-day combo.
+The historic public onsen — with a private kashikiri-buro bookable for families — is 5 minutes’ walk from the library, making an easy half-day combo.

 Yobuko: Live Squid & Morning Market

 Yobuko is a small fishing town on Saga’s northwest coast, an hour from Karatsu.
-With kids the day is built around two things: the early-morning open-air market (one of Japan’s three largest) and the famous live-squid lunch.
+With kids the day is built around two things: the early-morning market and the famous live-squid lunch.

 - Pair with Karatsu Castle in the afternoon for a full coastal day.